euougo/100-days-of-code/log.md

 **Today's Progress**: Today I was reading about Express/Node introduction at MDN Web Docs.

 **Thoughts**: I think I can develop anything in this stack.

+### Day 48: January 24, 2021

+**Today's Progress**: Today was making an integration with an backend node with a front in reactjs, used cors.

+**Thoughts**: These days are very hard, most of the day I am fighting with my pc...